Documents to Bring to Your N-400 Citizenship Interview

 Before the U.S. citizenship interview ever happens, a green card holder will need to complete an N-400, Application for Naturalization, and submit it with accompanying evidence to the USCIS, either online or by mail.

 The filing fee for an N-400 is $640, but persons under the age of 75 will need to pay an extra $85 for biometrics services.
 Whether the N-400 applicant files online or by mail, there is certain evidence that should be supplied to the USCIS.

 In addition to the form, an N-400 package should include a copy of the permanent resident card (“green card”).
 Married persons should also supply a copy of their marriage certificate.
-If an N-400 applicant is residing outside the U.S., they will need two passport-style photographs, and they may need to provide official proof of their citizen spouse’s employment abroad.
+If an N-400 applicant is residing outside the U.S., they will need two U.S. passport-style photographs, and they should provide official proof of their citizen spouse’s employment abroad.